Skip to main content

 Future research must focus on several key areas.
 First, establishing the minimal threshold of estradiol required to maintain bone health in men on TRT would be invaluable for guiding therapeutic targets.
 Second, investigating the long-term changes in bone microarchitecture and fracture incidence, not just BMD, is critical.

-Finally, exploring mitigation strategies beyond simple supplementation, such as the potential for co-administration of agents that specifically protect bone, could offer more sophisticated ways to manage the of men undergoing these advanced hormonal protocols.
+Finally, exploring mitigation strategies beyond simple supplementation, such as the potential for co-administration of agents that specifically protect bone, could offer more sophisticated ways to manage the skeletal health of men undergoing these advanced hormonal protocols.
 A comprehensive understanding requires viewing the skeleton not as a static structure but as a complex, dynamic system under constant, intricate hormonal control.

 References